arunabhthakuria01/Arunabh_BlueStamp_Portfolio/index.md

 # First Milestone

-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=CvkdEz7TmwI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/CvkdEz7TmwI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project
-This is my first milestone for my main project.
+Here is my first milestone for my main project.
 I chose the hexapod since it looked fairly complex as well as customizable, and it had components of mechanical, electrical, and software engineering in it.
-The robot is made of acryllic parts, a robot controller that runs on Arduino code, as well as 18 servos that move the six legs of the robot.
+The robot is made of several acryllic parts, a robot controller that runs on Arduino code, as well as 18 servos that move the six legs of the robot.
 While the final project will run with a remote control, it can also move while connected to my computer with the inputs fed through the Processing application.
 So far, I have built the entire base of the hexapod and also created all components of the six legs.
 I have gotten one of these legs fully assembled onto my robot, and it fully functions with the commands on Processing.

-The biggest challenge so far has been ...
+The biggest challenge so far has been getting the leg to work with the basic code.
+Although I did manage to get the servos running first try, the default position seemed to face completely upwards.
+I tried various solutions to fix this, but nothing seemed to work.
+After doing a little bit of research, I found out that the servos needed to be powered while I assembled the leg, so that it could default to a position closer to what I wanted.

+My plan now is to continue assembling the legs of the robot.
+Once they are assembled, I will callibrate the hexapod and test them with the provided code through Processing.
+At that point, I hope that it is able to walk and turn with no issues whatsoever.

 # Starter Project - Arduino

-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=97nzk2poyUE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/97nzk2poyUE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 <!--- For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together